 The Reporters 90’s output comprised of 1995‘s “Purple Entrapment” (CD Baby / Spotify), which was released on CD via Wafer Face.
 This release saw the Steves’ sound turn to more digital and electronic textures, presenting an almost Muzak like twist on their sound at points, but also with more “song”-driven and vocal-led tunes.

 In late 2018, Steve Kretzmer released his first new music in 18 years, a new Rascal Reporters single “Unknowable” / “I Cries Crimes” (Bandcamp / CD Baby), featuring guests Guy Segers of “Univers Zero“, Kim Sajn of “Polyethylene Pet/+1” and Dario D’Alessandro of “Homunculus Res“.
-These singles were released in preparation for a forthcoming new studio album, “The Strange Case of Steve” (TBA), and pushed the Rascal Reporters sound into new directions, with new sonic textures never seen in their music before, and fresh ideas and inspiration.

 The Rascal Reporters’ major musical influences include: The Beatles, Frank Zappa, Gentle Giant, Egg, Hatfield and the North (and off-shoots), Henry Cow, Soft Machine, The Residents, Gryphon, The Enid, Stackridge, Univers Zero, Art Zoyd, Tipographica, The Muffins, Burt Bacharach, Bela Bartok, The Archies, PFM, Van Dyke Parks, Brian Wilson, Judy Collins, U-Totem, Bread, The Regeneration, Herman Szobel, Krzysztof Komeda, Genesis, Magma, etc.